jeffandersen/nshealth-archive/README.md

-# nshealth archive
+# nshealth-archive

-**DISCLAIMER:** This script is intended for educational purposes.
+> **DISCLAIMER:** This script is intended for educational purposes.
 You may use it at your own risk and seek legal advice pursuant to its operation before use.

 The number of potential COVID-19 exposures is too long to process manually now.
 This script will take the URL of the Nova Scotia Health news entry and convert it to a a flat file of locations and dates of potential COVID-19 exposure.